-FROZEN AND BURST WATER PIPE HAZARD Failure to follow this caution may result in property damage.
+Failure to follow this caution may result in burst water pipes and/or property damage.

 If a condensate pump is installed, a plugged condensate drain or a failed pump may cause the furnace to shut down.
 Do not leave the home unattended during freezing weather without turning off water supply and draining water pipes or otherwise protecting against the risk of frozen pipes.